kallu/aws-templates/vpc/README.md

 ```

 `AZ` -array defines what availability zones your template can cover and default values
 for respective subnets.
-Subnet CIDRs must to covered by VPC CIDRs defined above.
+Subnet CIDRs must be covered by VPC CIDRs defined above.
 An empty
-subnet CIDR means it won't be created.
+subnet CIDR means subnet won't be deployed.
 This allows you to render template that supports
-all AZs but only you the ones you need.
-E.g for development environments you could deploy
+all AZs but deploy only the ones you need.
+E.g for development environment you could deploy
-only 2 AZ, but use 3 AZ in testing and production.
+only 2 AZs, but use 3 AZs in testing and production.

 ```
     "AZ": [